Badwater finishers and ZombieRunner proprietors

 - Hat with long-bill or wide brim plus neck shroud.

-- Moeben or other arm sleeves to protect your arms from the sun and to help stay cool.
+- Arm sleeves to protect your arms from the sun and to help stay cool.

 - Compression leg sleeves to support your calf muscles and also to help block the intense heat radiating from the pavement.

 - Dark sunglasses.
 Polarized lenses are a good idea if you’re concerned about glare.

 - Summit goggles and or shields (for side-glare, but be aware of peripheral vision obstruction).